WACTF/WACTF-development/README-Setup.md

 # Setting up for development

-**I’ll start with the bad news.**
+### The Bad News

 gVisor isn’t supported in Docker for Windows or Mac.
 The **good news** is we have provided a `setup.sh` script (and a Vagrantfile) in the [Automation](Automation) directory that will spin up a suitable Ubuntu testing VM for you.
 As gVisor is a drop-in replacement for runC, you _should_ be safe to do all your development in a different environment and perform your integration tests in the VM.
-We are using Ubuntu 18.04 for the following setup.
+We are using Ubuntu 22.04 for the following setup.

-**Prod version of Docker:**
+### Prod version of Docker

-Use the latest patch level of Docker CE version `19.03` (at the time of writing `19.03.11`).
+Use the latest patch level of Docker CE version `20.10` (at the time of writing `20.10.18`).
 Follow the [Docker instructions](https://docs.docker.com/engine/installation/linux/ubuntu/) (or refer to the `setup.sh` script in the [Automation](Automation) directory).

-**Prod version of gVisor**
+### Prod version of gVisor

-Use the latest patch level of gVisor version `2020` (at the time of writing `20200522`).
+Use the latest patch level of gVisor version `2022` (at the time of writing `20220913`).
 Follow the `Install from an apt repository` [instructions here](https://gvisor.dev/docs/user_guide/install/) (or refer to the `setup.sh` script in the [Automation](Automation) directory).

-After installing gVisor, you'll need to run `sudo runsc install` which will complete the Docker quickstart install.
+If Docker is already installed it will autoconfigure, otherwise run `sudo runsc install`.

-**Set gVisor as the default runtime**
+### Set gVisor as the default runtime

 Add `"default-runtime": "runsc"` to `/etc/docker/daemon.json` and restart docker `sudo systemctl restart docker`. `daemon.json` should look like this: